Senate Democrats’ $3.5T budget deal backs up Biden’s goals

 Nonetheless, approving a budget will be a major boon for the Democrats’ effort to enact their subsequent funding bill.
 That’s because the budget contains language that would let Democrats move the follow-up spending measure through the 50-50 Senate with just a simple majority, not the 60 votes Republicans could demand by using a bill-killing filibuster.

-The later spending legislation will likely not start moving through Congress until the fall.
+The actual spending legislation will likely not start moving through Congress until the fall.

-Separately Tuesday, a bipartisan group of senators continued working on a third measure that would spend around $1 trillion on roads, water systems and other infrastructure projects, another Biden priority.
-Biden and 10 senators — five from each party — had agreed to an outline of that compromise measure last month, and bargainers have worked ever since to flesh it out.
+Separately, a bipartisan group of senators is working to flesh out a measure that would spend around $1 trillion on roads, water systems and other infrastructure projects, another Biden priority.
+Biden and that group had agreed to an outline of that measure last month.

-The president was also planning to push for public support of the infrastructure proposal by hosting a bipartisan group of governors and mayors at the White House on Wednesday afternoon.
-There, he plans to emphasize the bipartisan aspects of the proposal, as senators work feverishly to firm up the final details in time for a Thursday deadline.
+On Wednesday, Biden will push for public support of that infrastructure proposal by hosting a bipartisan group of governors and mayors at the White House.
+He plans to emphasize the bipartisan aspects of the proposal, as senators work to finalize details for a Thursday deadline.

+He’ll highlight some of the areas where Democrats and Republicans agreed, including investments in removing lead pipes, expanding access to high-speed internet, transit and rebuilding roads and bridges.
+Biden will also speak about the impact his policies would have on local communities, according to an administration official who shared details with the AP on condition of anonymity.

 In discussing the budget agreement, Schumer and other lawmakers did not respond when asked if they had the support of all 50 Democratic senators, which they will need to succeed.
-They also have virtually no margin for error in the House, where they will be able to lose no more than three Democratic votes and still prevail.
+They also have virtually no margin for error in the House, where they can lose no more than three Democratic votes and still prevail.

 Moderates like Sens.
 Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz., might still demand further changes to reduce the plan’s price tag and impact on already huge federal deficits.
 Progressives in both chambers might insist on beefing it up or other changes.